Privacy

 2. The Roster update channel (GitHub Releases), to check whether a newer version exists.

-3. The Roster licensing endpoint (api.accountroster.com), only if you buy Pro: once to bind your licence to a machine, then once per day to re-issue a fresh signed licence file.
-After that, all Pro verification is local.
+3. The Roster licensing endpoint (api.accountroster.com), only if you buy Plus: once to bind your licence to a machine, then once per day to re-issue a fresh signed licence file.
+After that, all licence verification is local.

 What stays on your machine